Mukhammadkodir Toshtemirov: Career

-He could have received the continental slot for Asia in the men's 81 kg event to represented Uzbekistan at the 2020 Summer Olympics in Tokyo, Japan but he was not selected as Uzbekistan was restricted to two competitors per gender due to past doping violations.
+Toshtemirov could have received the continental slot for Asia in the men's 81 kg event to represent Uzbekistan at the 2020 Summer Olympics in Tokyo, Japan but he was not selected as Uzbekistan was restricted to two competitors per gender due to past doping violations.

-He won the gold medal in the men's 81 kg Snatch event at the 2021 Islamic Solidarity Games held in Konya, Turkey.
+Toshtemirov won the gold medal in the men's 81 kg Snatch event at the 2021 Islamic Solidarity Games held in Konya, Turkey.
 He won the bronze medal in the men's 81 kg event with a total lift of 354 kg.

-He won the bronze medal in the men's 81 kg event at the 2022 Asian Weightlifting Championships held in Manama, Bahrain.
+Toshtemirov won the bronze medal in the men's 81 kg event at the 2022 Asian Weightlifting Championships held in Manama, Bahrain.
 He competed in the men's 81 kg event at the 2022 World Weightlifting Championships in Bogotá, Colombia.

+In September 2023, he won the bronze medal in the men's 81 kg event at the World Weightlifting Championships held in Riyadh, Saudi Arabia.
+A few weeks later, he won the silver medal in the men's 81 kg event at the 2022 Asian Games held in Hangzhou, China.